 Finally I got up to the stage for rumbles.
 As I understand, I won the second one but as I continued to be uh, indisposed… I don’t really remember it.
 I’m feeling too embarrassed to watch the video since I was probably driving like derp.

 Driving this bot really made me realize what a nonsensical amount of coordination is required to pull off a Charles-style grappling performance.
-And that’s with clamper position control on Liftlord and first- or second-derivative control on Überclocker.
+And Liftlord’s clamper has position control while Überclocker has first- or second-derivative control.
 I had decided while practicing before the tournament that I wasn’t even going to bother with the clamping.
 I just wasn’t able to do the whole maneuver-scoop-clamp-lift sequence with authority.
 It also helped me appreciate what a huge hindrance the stage risers’ joints were to bot mobility.
-If you don’t raise the lifter wedgelets and keep them raised, you just get jammed under the cheese-grade steel frame.
+If you don’t raise the lifter wedgelets and keep them raised, they will jam beneath the cheese-grade steel frame.
 I’m impressed with the practice that the veteran bot builders must have put in to put on the show that they do.

 This is actually my first win at DragonCon in I think six odd years of trying to compete in it.
 I felt kind of validated that I could suppress my urge to build nutty curios and put in the attention to detail—Loctite every screw, wrap all electronics—to enter something competitive.
 It pointed out driving as something to work on: my shitty tournament record and frequent malfunctions means I’ve had relatively little arena time in the years I’ve been doing this hobby.
 Maybe it’s time for a strategy rework? ∎

-Shouts out to Jamo for the Markforgery, Aaron for the hacks/driving/photos, Wes for googly eyes/tape work, and everyone else at DragonCon 2016 who made it an incredible experience.
+Shouts out to Jamo for the Markforgery, Aaron for the hacks/driving/photos, Wes for googly eyes/tape work, Big Blue Saw for their help, and everyone else at DragonCon 2016 who made it an incredible experience.

 - Frame waterjet cut 1/4 in 6061 aluminum, 3D printed Markforged Onyx chopped carbon fiber nylon bulkheads, computer numerical control (CNC) milled 1/2 in ultra-high molecular weight polyethylene (UHMW-PE) armor